Skip to content

 retrospective: lisbon in instagrams

-At the time writing this we are living in truly weird times.
-There is a global pandemic ravaging the world, causing a lot of sadness and grief, but also turning our lives upside down.
-As someone who travels a lot, both for leisure and for work, the closure of the borders is a major change in my life.
-I had a lot of plans for travels and also for this website, which are canceled or on hold for now.
+At the time of writing this, we are living in truly weird times.
+There is a global pandemic ravaging the world, causing a lot of sadness and grief but also turning our lives upside down.
+As someone who travels a lot, both for leisure and for work, the closure of the borders is a significant change in my life.
+I had a lot of plans for travel and also for this website, which are canceled or on hold for now.
 But you have to see the upsides as well.
 There is a feeling of change in the air, of reflection and rethinking.
-Now we have the time to ask ourselves: What is important and what do we truly need?
+Now we have the time to ask ourselves: What is essential, and what do we truly need?
 The future seems more uncertain than ever before.

 A good time for a retrospection.
-For many years I was quite active on instagram and I liked the very distinct square format.
-Intentionally I kept it very separate from this website, because I didn’t think the shots were fitting for desktop screens.
-But having time at home I am sorting my library and I like the instagram format for some shots, so I decided to do some collections.
+For many years, I was pretty active on Instagram, and I liked the very distinct square format.
+Intentionally, I kept it very separate from this website because I didn’t think the shots were fitting for desktop screens.
+But having time at home, I am sorting my library, and I like the Instagram format for some shots, so I decided to do some collections.
 Let’s start with a country and city which is very close to me.
-Selected impressions of Lisbon, Portugal in 2014.
+Selected impressions of Lisbon, Portugal, in 2014.

 Travelling Fuerteventura